Last Updated on April 21, 2022 by Rei Garnet

-Marshmallows are mostly made out of sugar, corn syrup, and gelatin, plus some air.
-All of which are not recommended to be fed to rabbits in large amounts.
+Marshmallows are mostly made out of sugar, corn syrup, and gelatin (plus some air).
+Every ingredients of marshmallows are not recommended to be fed to rabbits in large amounts.

 If you notice any changes in your rabbit’s stool, both in size and consistency, immediately bring your rabbit to a veterinarian.

-Now that I’ve given you the gist of the article, read on as I explain the different risks and alternatives to marshmallows:
+Now that I’ve given you the gist of the article, read on as I explain in more details why rabbits can’t eat marshmallows:

 Risk of overfeeding marshmallows to rabbits.

-Sugar, being the main ingredient of most marshmallows, carries a certain risk when fed in large amounts because rabbits have difficulty digesting it.
+Sugar, being the main ingredient of most marshmallows, carries a certain risk when fed in large amounts.

-Here are some of the risks associated when you feed your rabbits large amounts of marshmallows:
+Here are some of the risks associated with feeding your rabbits large amounts of marshmallows: